Of all the fruits, strawberries are among the easiest to grow and winterizing your potted strawberry plants will keep them happy year after year.

 5. Naturally propagate runners that can be rooted quickly and easily into more pots

-When buying your plants, make sure you purchase plants with nice green foliage, few if any runners and plants whose root crowns are firm but fleshy feeling.
+When buying your plants, make sure you purchase healthy plants with nice green foliage, few if any runners and plants whose root crowns are firm but fleshy feeling.
 Plants can be purchased at your local home and garden centers, or from fellow gardeners in your area who have plants to spare.
 Any of these reputable seed and plant catalogs are also excellent sources for quality plants that come with limited guarantees: Henry Fields, Gurney, Jung, Burpee, Park Seeds and Harris Seeds.

 i live in rochester, ny. will put my potted strawberry plants in my garage for the winter. do i need to water them?